jschrier/blog/_posts/2023-11-23-Slip-Casting.md

 A great discovery that I made during this exploration was the [VanTiki youtube channel](https://www.youtube.com/@vantikistudio).
 Who knew that you could [make a small business out of custom tiki mugs](https://vantiki.com)?
 But in addition, he has a great series of explanations

 - [How Slipcasting Works](https://www.youtube.com/watch?v=2tU6sBD9r_I) (19:20) -- clear explanation of the process at a microscopic and macroscopic level
-    - Part of the [Ceramic and Slip Casting How ToPlaylist](https://youtube.com/playlist?list=PLVz2HhcJdyqhu-FK2MizsomT6AWiT-Dvm&si=csjNH-t1yviOIhD0) which provides an overveiw of making slip, the above video, and mold making
+    - Part of the [Ceramic and Slip Casting How ToPlaylist](https://youtube.com/playlist?list=PLVz2HhcJdyqhu-FK2MizsomT6AWiT-Dvm&si=csjNH-t1yviOIhD0) which provides an overview of making slip, the above video, and mold making
     - He's also got a super detailed, multi-hour 7 part series on making a slipcast mug from start to production.
 [Start here...](https://www.youtube.com/watch?v=JX84i2L2d5k&t=14s)

 # Just want to try the process?